brian1917/workload-identifier/README.md

   ```

   ## Hostname Resolution
   When an unmanaged workload is identified, the tool will attempt to resolve its hostname.
 The default allows for 5 second to resolve the hostname.
-It can be changed via the `-timeout` flag.
+It can be changed via the `-time` flag.
 If the hostname cannot be found, the output will use the name from the input file and the IP address.
 For example, `ldap - 10.0.80.3`